kliszk/kliszk/README.md

-- 👋 Hi, I’m @kliszk AKA Kenzie
+- 👋 Hi, I’m Kenzie
 - 👀 I’m interested in ...
-Atmospheric Science
+Atmospheric Science and Oceanography
-- 🌱 I’m currently learning ...
-The basics of GitHub
+- 🌱 I’m currently learning ... how to analyze marine heatwaves in the LENS2 simulation
 - 💞️ I’m looking to collaborate on ...
 Marine Heatwave studdies
 - 📫 You can reach me by email